-Natural gas is the third largest source of energy and almost every home in the United States uses natural gas.
+Natural gas is the third-largest source of energy and almost every home in the United States uses natural gas.
 As the cleanest burning fossil fuel, it is environmentally friendly.
-The biggest users of natural gas includes industry, electric utilities, and residential homes.
+The biggest users of natural gas include industry, electric utilities, and residential homes.

 Though the natural gas industry has had an excellent safety record, it is still important that everyone in the community knows what to do in the event of a natural gas leak.

 - Smell: If you smell a distinctive “rotten egg” odor, you may have a gas leak.